 Personal loans can help to cover whatever expenses you might have.
 But if you are struggling financially, borrowing money won’t solve your long-term money issues.
 At the same time, taking out a short-term personal loan can be a good option for your short-term needs.

-If you only have a fair credit score, you may think that you can’t qualify for a personal loan.
+If you only have a fair credit score, you may think that you can’t qualify for a personal loan online for fair credit.
 Don’t write yourself off just yet.
 People with a fair credit rating can still apply and qualify for a loan.
 In this article we review the term "fair credit" and review personal loans for fair credit.

 Lenders determine your ability to repay a debt in part by looking at your credit score.
 Conversely, the score also reflects the likelihood that you might default on a loan.
 With fair credit, you fall somewhere between “good” and “bad.”
 In reference to FICO scores, fair credit is a rating in the low- to mid-600s, which is an average score (300 is the lowest while 850 is the highest).